-- a.
-Supervisors and office heads may be informed regarding restrictions on the work or duties of disabled veterans; - b.
+- b.
 First aid and safety personnel may be informed, where and to the extent appropriate, if the condition might require emergency treatment; - c.
 Governmental officials investigating compliance with the Act shall be informed; - d.
-The College will make a reasonable accommodation for the physical and mental limitations of a disabled veteran. - e.
+The College will make reasonable accommodation for the physical and mental limitations of a disabled veteran. - e.
 In offering employment or promotions to disabled veterans and veterans of the Vietnam Era, the College will not reduce the amount of compensation offered because of any disability income, pension or other benefit the applicant or employee receives from another source. - f.
 Outreach, positive recruitment, and external dissemination of policy for disabled veterans and veterans of the Vietnam Era are ensured as follows: - 1.
-The College is fully aware of its obligation to engage in affirmative action efforts to employ qualified disabled veterans and veterans of the Vietnam Era in such a manner as to foster understanding, acceptance and support among the College's executive, managerial, supervisory staff, and all other employees. - 2.
+The College is full aware of its obligation to engage in affirmative action efforts to employ qualified disabled veterans and veterans of the Vietnam Era in such a manner as to foster understanding, acceptance and support among the College's executive, managerial, supervisory staff and all other employees. - 2.
 Disabled veterans and veterans of the Vietnam Era receive no less consideration for promotion than any other category of employee. - 3.
-The College periodically informs all employees and prospective employees of its commitment to engage in affirmative action to increase employment opportunities for qualified disabled veterans and veterans of the Vietnam era. - 4.
+The College periodically informs all employees and prospective employees of its commitment to engage in affirmative action to increase employment opportunities for qualified disabled veterans and veterans of the Vietnam Era. - 4.
 The College enlists the assistance and support of the local Veterans Employment Representative or his or her designee in the nearest State Employment Service Office as a recruiting source. - 5.
-Referral of job vacancy notices to Veterans service organizations is done through the University vacancy notice distribution system.

-- 6. The College reviews employment records to determine the availability of promotable qualified known disabled veterans and veterans of the Vietnam Era, and to determine whether or not their present and potential skills are being fully utilized or developed. - 7.
+Referral of job vacancy notices to Veterans service organizations is done through the University vacancy notice distribution system. - 6.
+The College reviews employment records to determine the availability of promotable qualified known disabled veterans and veterans of the Vietnam Era, and to determine whether or not their present and potential skills are being full utilized or developed. - 7.
 Written notification of College policy is sent (by the appropriate college official) to subcontractors, vendors, and suppliers, requesting appropriate action on their part. - 8.
 The College considers qualified disabled veterans and veterans of the Vietnam Era, who are not currently in the work force and who have the requisite skills, for recruitment through affirmative action measures. - 9.
 Known disabled veterans (if any) and veterans of the Vietnam Era are afforded the opportunity to participate in College-sponsored educational, training, recreational, and social activities. - 10.
-Career counseling is arranged by Human Resources for known disabled veterans and veterans of the Vietnam Era with the Central Office of The City University of New York. - 11.
+Career counseling is arranged by Human Resources for known disabled veterans and veterans of the Vietnam Era with the Central office of The City University of New York. - 11.
 All personnel involved in the recruitment, screening, selecting, promotion, disciplinary, and related processes, are advised of the College's commitment to the Affirmative Action Program.

+This Affirmative Action Plan for th submitted. e Reporting Period 7/1/06 to 6/30/07 is respectfully

+Signed:

-This Affirmative Action Plan for the submitted.
-Reporting Perio od 7/01/05 to 6/30/06 is respectfully Signed: Marcia V. Keizs, President, York College of CUNY is, Executive Programs & e Director, & Legal Affairs (Date) (Date )
+Marcia V. Keizs, President, York College of CUNY - Con Director, Legal Affairs

+(D.41) D-4-)

+(Date) (Date)